SrijanBadhya/Debsoc/Running the PES Debsoc.md

-(talk about wrapping up recruitments fast to push tournaments early.
-Tournaments are good because they provide direction and something to work for.
-They also make debate feel very real).
+(talk about wrapping up recruitments fast to push tournaments early).